ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 {: note}

 Certain volume operations such as increasing capacity, adjusting IOPS, and adjusting throughput can be done on an `sdp` volume even if the volume is not attached to a running instance.
 For more information about the allow-listed select availability release, such as billing, supported features, and limitations, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).

+Secure booting is not supported for boot volumes that use the `sdp` profile.
+{: note}

 ### Tiered volume profiles
 {: #tiers}